bradenpecora/Delivery-Truck-Scheduling/README.md

 # coe322-tsp

 This repository contains our (Braden Pecora and Harrison Jin) final project for COE 322 Fall 2020.
 This project is the Amazon Delivery Truck project.
+See the PDF file for full writeup.

 ## Prerequisites